isc-projects/kea/doc/sphinx/arm/hooks.rst

   should be created if it does not exit in the ``add`` and ``supersede`` action.
 When not specified, it defaults to true.

-- ``container-remove`` - booleand value which specifies if the container option should be deleted if it remains empty after the removal of a sub-option by the ``remove`` action.
+- ``container-remove`` - boolean value which specifies if the container option should be deleted if it remains empty after the removal of a sub-option by the ``remove`` action.
 When not specified, it defaults to true.

-- ``csv-format`` - booleand value which specifies if the raw value of the evaluated expression is used (false, default) or parsed using the sub-option definition (true).
+- ``csv-format`` - boolean value which specifies if the raw value of the evaluated expression is used (false, default) or parsed using the sub-option definition (true).